RobertPollum/RobertPollum/README.md

 I'm a software developer currently looking for a new opportunities.
 Former employers can be found on my Linked In.
 I enjoy building applications that people want to use.

 I've coded in React, Next, Angular, ExtJs, Vue, vanilla, jquery and done some basic local site building from raw HTML/CSS.
 I've worked with Spring Boot, Quarkus and visited the ancient ones (STRUTS).
 I've written a few bash scripts as well as a few command and python scripts.
-I used to run with the C++ crowd, but haven't had to run a make file in quite some time.
+I used to run with the C++ crowd, but haven't had to run a make file in quite some time and have more closely worked with C in my personal robotic ventures.
 I've worked with LabVIEW when mentoring for FIRST robotics as well as a in college.

 I have a passion for modding/hacking devices and re-using old technology to give it new life.